 You will see the minimum payment due in this section as well.
 Like you read earlier, the minimum payment is the absolute least amount you can pay to keep your account in good standing.
 Paying the minimum balance will cause you to incur interest unless you’re in an introductory period that has a 0% APR.

 Also in the payment information section is the due date for this bill.
-Make sure that you pay your bill on time as much as you can.
+Make sure that you pay your bill on time as often as you can.
 If there is ever a time that you might be late, it is a good idea to reach out to your lender ahead of time to discuss your options.
 If you are paying by mail or through an electronic check, make sure that you send the payment early enough that it will arrive by the due date so you don’t accidentally get stuck with a late fee.

 This section of your credit card statement is going to be full of math.
 It is the part of the statement in which your lender will describe how your current balance was calculated.
 It starts with last month’s balance, subtracts payments you’ve made, adds any charges you have made since your last statement, and adds on any interest and fees you may have incurred over the past billing cycle.